jorop/landscaping-docs/docs/landcover.md

 ## Importing Shapefiles

 > If you are working with World Composition: please __unload__ all tiles before proceeding
-> If you are working with World Partition: please __load__ all grid cells before proceeding

 When clicking on the `Open` button next to Landscape Material Settings a new window pops up.
 Hit the `Select` button and choose `gis_osm_landuse_a_free_1.shp` or multiple files (see [Get Data](get-data.md?id=vector-data)) from the extracted files.
 It is possible to select several Shapefiles at once.
 It may take a few seconds until the file is read.
 After that, choose the Landscape Material in the next step.